openemr/website-openemr/content/blog/openemr-820-cloud-release.md

 ---
 # OpenEMR 8.2 in the Cloud

-The OpenEMR community is pleased to announce a fully refreshed cloud deployment for AWS.
-OpenEMR Express Plus now installs version 8.2.0 — the current, ONC certified production release — on a modern, secure foundation, restoring true one-click deployment of a HIPAA-eligible practice.
+OpenEMR Express Plus now installs version 8.2.0 — the current, ONC-certified production release — on a modern, secure foundation, restoring true one-click deployment on AWS.
+The stack is built on HIPAA-eligible AWS services with encryption and auditing designed to support a HIPAA-compliant deployment when properly configured — including executing a Business Associate Agreement with AWS, which our deployment guide walks you through.

 ___[Launch OpenEMR Express Plus on AWS](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=OpenEMR&templateURL=https://s3.amazonaws.com/openemr-cfn-useast1/OpenEMR-Express-Plus.json)___